bguelk/WED025_Demonstrator/Tutorial3.md

-# NEMO Demonstrator for WED025 in NEMO Version 5.0.1
+---
+title: Tutorial 2
+---
 # Tutorial 3 - Modify a NEMO routine

-In this Tutorial, it is shown how to
+In this Tutorial, it is shown how to overcome the iceberg accumulation at the boundaries, which was shown in Section 2.3 in Tutorial 3.

 ## 1. Modify the code
-In this section, it is demonstrated how the code can be modified and recompiled.
+When modifying the code, we need to recompile it.
+As we do not want to have several experiments with different source codes, we create a new configuration.

-To create a WED025 configuration with a modified code, first we compile a NEMO configuration basedon the reference configuration WED025 by:
+Therefore, we first compile a NEMO configuration basedon the reference configuration WED025 by:

 `./makenemo -m ifort_SPIRIT -r WED025 -n WED025_dem2 -j 8 --add_key key_xios3`

-In this demonstrator, we want to modify the routine ==icbthm.F90==, this routine is representing the thermodynamics of icebergs.
+The routine, which needs to be modified for removing the icebergs at the open boundary is **icbthm.F90**.
+This routine is representing the thermodynamics of icebergs.
 Within this file the icebergs are deleted when they are melted.
-We add that if icebergs are reaching the boundary of the domain are deleted. == This modification will be included in further NEMO versions ==
+We add that if icebergs are reaching the boundary of the domain they are deleted.
+This modification will be included in further NEMO releases.

-To do this modification, we go into the newly configured WED025_dem2 folder `cd *yournemodirectory*/cfgs/WED025_dem2`
+To do this modification, we go into the newly configured WED025_dem2 folder:
+`cd <YOURNEMODIRECTORY>/cfgs/WED025_dem2`

-next we copy from WORK the routine into MY_SRC:
+next we copy the routine from WORK into MY_SRC:
 `cp WORK/icbthm.F90 MY_SRC/`
 == It is important that, if you want to modify a routine, it is copied into the MY_SRC!
 Otherwis you might accidently modify the original code, which can impact all configurations.==